BipinPanickar/demo1/README.md

 # demo1
 This is my first git repository
 <br>
-I have Done my Honours in Methamatics
+I have Done my Honours in Mathamatics